 A common issue faced by taxpayers dealing with delinquent taxes is being unsure of who to trust.

 Many people end up turning to the one person they do trust regarding taxes: their accountant.
 This is especially true if a long-standing and close relationship with their CPA has already been established.
 Your CPA, paired with our IRS Tax Controversy and Procedure Team, can be a powerful combination when you are dealing with a delinquent tax problem.

 Pairing your CPA with a team of professionals that specialize in IRS Dispute Resolution and Collections work will help:

 - Ensure optimal results.
 An experienced team can get the right payment plan established.
 A good team can also mean the difference between an accepted settlement agreement or one that is rejected.

 - Meet collections deadlines.
 There is limited time provided by the IRS in collections due process matters.
 When those deadlines are disregarded, the IRS moves forward with their collection process, resulting in levies and other collection measures.
 An experienced team knows how to manage the collection deadlines.

 - Negotiate your case.
 An IRS collections agent’s job is to collect money as quickly and efficiently as possible.
 Therefore, they appreciate (and you benefit from) working with an experienced team who knows IRS rules and can negotiate them on your behalf.

 - Reduce the cost.
 Working with an experienced team provides a timelier resolution.
 The sooner a case gets resolved, the less it will cost you.

-What should I do with the tax payment due notification?
+What should I do if I made a tax payment but receive a balance due notification?